 The framework conditions for examinations at TUHH are defined by the General Study and Examination Regulations (ASPO) and the Subject-Specific Study and Examination Regulations (FSPO).
 The Module Handbook describes the concrete design of the modules provided for in the curriculum and their learning objectives.
 They also provide information on content, recommended prior knowledge and literature for preparation.

-All regulations relevant to the study program can be found here.
+All regulations relevant to the study program, the module manual and study plans can be found here.

 Student Advisory Service